-As illustrated in the charts below, 94% and 89% of the target mix of compensation for our CEO and other NEOs, respectively, consisted of atrisk pay elements.
+As illustrated in the charts below, 94% and 89% of the target mix of compensation for our CEO and other NEOs, respectively, consisted of at-risk pay elements.
 This mix directly ties executive pay to Company performance, including financial results, strategic initiatives and stock performance.
 In addition, the Committee believes a significant percentage of each executive's target compensation package should consist of equity-based compensation.
 Equity-based compensation is heavily weighted to focus our executive officers on long-term value creation for the benefit of our stakeholders.
-Our annual performance objectives focus on short-term Company goals, while complementing sustainable long-term performance.
+Our annual performance.
 The balance between equity-based compensation and annual cash incentives is designed to ensure our executive officers consider the long-term benefits and risks, as well as the short-term effects, of their strategic decisions, and effects those actions may have on the Company and our stakeholders.